-19 GS 1954 art.
+24 GS 1954 art.
 44, 49, 54.

-20 GS 1992 art.
+25 GS 1992 art.
 112, GS 1998 art.
 72, GS 2007 art.
 142. A recent example is found in GS 2016 art.
 120.

-21 Similarly when the CanRC joined the ICRC, GS 1986 (Burlington) observed that formal recognition of another church as a true church of our Lord Jesus Christ was the responsibility of the churches and not to be based on membership in ICRC (GS 1986 art.
+26 When the CanRC joined the ICRC, GS 1986 (Burlington) observed that formal recognition of another church as a true church of our Lord Jesus Christ was the responsibility of the churches and not to be based on membership in ICRC (GS 1986 art.
 175 C. 3).
+This statement is understandable in the context of EF being the only category for ecumenical relationships.
+However, to apply this statement to what would be for us new categories of ecumenical relationship would create an impossible challenge to our churches.
+To individually go through a formal recognition process with a potentially large number of other Reformed and Presbyterian churches (e.g. 30+ for the ICRC) is not practical and, given the limited impact of these relationships on the churches as whole, is not necessary either.